What are “wants”? What are “needs”?

 Let’s rethink this antiquated notion.

 What is a WANT? … or synonymously, what is a DESIRE? (also a wish or a crave) Ah … now the question has a different meaning.
 A WANT is something (idea, place, person, etc) that we desire and may gravitate towards.
 However there’s something interesting about a WANT.
-We are of our WANTS on some conscious level.
+We are consciously aware of our WANTS on some minimal level.
 Let’s look further:

 - I want to go to the beach.